yayoi-chi/yaya-world/content/en/gallery/commissions/index.md

     caption: Jade and I noticed that some emulators work best in their original 4:3 aspect ratio so I made a frame to work with them.
   - image: FirstFrameforJade.png
     caption: This is the first stab at a streaming frame.
 I've decided, after doing the retro one to edit this a bit.
 That'll be done after Thanksgiving
+  - image: StreamSetUp.png
+    caption: This is a "Stream Starting Soon Card".
+My client uses it before the stream starts.
 ---

 I do commissions!
 For more information on commissioning me, you can check out the page [about commissions]({{% ref "/commissions.org" %}}).
 Please note that I only showcase commissions that he original client has given me permission to showcase!